abzemkoho/forecasting/README.md

-# material for 4 week forecasting course
+# Material for 4 week forecasting course